Recurrence Criteria for Reducible Homogeneous Open Quantum Walks on the Line: Recurrence Criteria for Lazy Open Quantum Walks

 Otherwise, $\ket{i}$ is said to be $\rho$-\textbf{transient}; \item \textbf{recurrent}, if $\ket{i}$ is $\rho-$recurrent for all $\rho\in \mathcal{D}(\mathfrak{h});$ \item \textbf{transient}, if $\ket{i}$ is $\rho-$transient for all $\rho\in \mathcal{D}(\mathfrak{h}).$ \end{enumerate}

 Concerning all vertices, an OQW is called: \textbf{recurrent} if every vertex is recurrent; \textbf{transient} if every vertex is transient.
-Note that equation \eqref{prec} computes the mean number of returns to site $\ket{i}.$
+Note that equation \eqref{prec} computes the mean number of returns to site $\ket{i}.$ { The choice of this definition, based on the mean number of returns, rather than the probability of return equals $1$ ($\mathbb{P}_{i,\rho}(t_i < \infty) < 1$, where $t_i$ is the returning time to $i$) definition, requires a careful justification.
+As demonstrated in \cite{bardet2017passage}, for OQWs these two notions are not equivalent, unlike the classical case.
+This non-equivalence makes a conceptual choice necessary regarding which definition to adopt.

+The definition adopted in this work, based on the mean number of returns $\mathbb{E}_{i,\rho}(n_i)$, follows the terminology proposed in \cite{bardet2017passage} for semifinite irreducible OQWs.
+As established in \cite[Corollary 3.10]{bardet2017passage}, for irreducible semifinite OQWs the value of $\mathbb{E}_{i,\rho}(n_i)$ is universal: it is either finite for every $i \in V$ and every $\rho \in \mathcal{D}(\mathfrak{h}_i)$, or infinite for every $i$ and every $\rho$.
+This universality does not hold for the return probability $\mathbb{P}_{i,\rho}(t_i < \infty)$, which may assume different values for different internal states even in irreducible OQWs (as illustrated in \cite[Example 5.2]{bardet2017passage}).
+Therefore, the definition based on the mean number of visits is more suitable for a robust and consistent classification of asymptotic behavior, connecting naturally to the limit theorems used throughout this work and allowing the characterization of recurrence via the drift parameter $m$, as developed in the following sections.

+It is worth recalling that in the particular case of irreducible HOQWs, Jacq and Lardizabal \cite{thomas} demonstrated that these two notions of recurrence do coincide.
+However, their proof relies heavily on irreducibility assumptions, particularly on the uniqueness and faithfulness of the invariant state, which forces the equivalence between the divergence of the mean number of returns and the certainty of return.
+For reducible HOQWs, the relationship between these two definitions remains an open problem.
+The existence of multiple invariant states and the possibility of nontrivial transient components within the internal space $\mathfrak{h}$ may lead to situations where a vertex is $\rho$-recurrent under one definition but not the other, depending on the initial internal state.
+This question, while beyond the scope of the present work, represents an interesting direction for future investigation. }

-The following Proposition describes $\rho$-recurrence in a concentrated vertex $i\in \mathbb{Z}$ when assumed that $\ket{i}$ is recurrent for some density and $\mathfrak{h}$ has a finite internal degree of freedom.
-An immediate consequence will also be given for the case where $\ket{i}$ is $\sigma$-transient for some non-faithful density.
+Having clarified the choice of recurrence definition and its nuances, we now proceed to the following proposition, which describes $\rho$-recurrence in a concentrated vertex $i\in \mathbb{Z}$ when assumed that $\ket{i}$ is recurrent for some density and $\mathfrak{h}$ has a finite internal degree of freedom. { This result establishes the behavior of $\rho$-recurrence when recurrence occurs for at least one initial state.
+In the following sections, we will build upon this to analyze the structure of the internal space $\mathfrak{h}$ and understand how it decomposes in order to develop recurrence criteria for reducible OQWs.} An immediate consequence will also be given for the case where $\ket{i}$ is $\sigma$-transient for some non-faithful density.

 \begin{teo} Consider an OQW on some set of vertices $V,$ let $i\in V$ and assume that $\mathfrak{h}$ is finite-dimensional.
 If $\ket{i}$ is $\tau$-recurrent for some $\tau\in\mathcal{D}(\mathfrak{h}),$ then \begin{enumerate} \item vertex $\ket{i}$ is $\rho$-recurrent for all faithful $\rho\in\mathcal{D}(\mathfrak{h})$; \item there exists a pure density operator $\ket{w}\bra{w}$ such that the OQW is $\ket{w}\bra{w}$-recurrent, where $\ket{w}$ is an unit vector of $\mathfrak{h}.$ \end{enumerate} \begin{proof} Let $\rho\in \mathcal{D}(\mathfrak{h})$ be faithful.
 Since the state space \( \mathcal{D}(\mathfrak{h}) \) is compact in the trace-norm topology, the function